 How to travel from Budapest to Split, is a question that many travelers are asking each year at the beginning of the summer season.

-It’s more convenient flying to Italy (Venice for example), Slovenia or Austria, and then continue to Croatia depending on where your final destination is.
+It’s more convenient flying to Italy (Venice for example), Slovenia or Austria, and then continuing to Croatia depending on where your final destination is.

 If you are traveling from Budapest to Croatia, Zagreb will be the main junction to all Croatian destinations, specially those along the Adriatic coast (Split, Pula or Dubrovnik).

 Traveling from Budapest to Split by train

 All trains from Budapest leave from Keleti station (Address: Dohány utcai Zsinagóga VII.
 Dohány u.
 2-8, Pest Budapest).
-This station is the largest among the three stations in Budapest and and is located about 2 miles from Budapest’s city center.
+This station is the largest among the three train stations in Budapest and and is located about 2 miles from Budapest’s city center.
 You can reach this station by metro lines M2 and M4.

 Night train from Budapest to Split